hjnpark/QCARWorkflow/README.md

 ## Useful Tips
 ### 1. Resubmitting "ERROR" status jobs

 The current version won't be able to smooth OptimizationDataset results that contain any "ERROR" status in it.
 You can resubmit jobs to the server with "ERROR" results.
-The resubmitted jobs will be carried with the same specification.
+The resubmitted calculations will be carried with the same specification.
 ```python
 from QCARWorkflow.qcaw import User, resubmit_all